ontolex/frequency-attestation-corpus-information/index.md

 <section id="abstract">

-This document describes the _module for frequency, attestation and corpus information_ of the Lexicon Model for Ontologies (_lemon_) as a result of the work of the Ontology Lexica community group (OntoLex).
+This document describes the _module for frequency, attestation and corpus information_ of the OntoLex Lexicon Model for Ontologies (_OntoLex-Lemon_) developed by the W3C Community Group Ontology-Lexica.
 The module is targeted at complementing dictionaries and other linguistic resources containing lexicographic data with a vocabulary to express

-*   corpus-derived statistics (frequency and cooccurrence information, collocations),
+*   corpus-derived information (frequency and cooccurrence information, collocation analysis, distributional similarity),
-*   pointers from lexical resources to corpora and other collections of text (attestations),
+*   pointers from lexical resources to corpora and other collections of text (attestations, examples),
-*   the annotation of corpora and other language resources with lexical information (lemmatization against a dictionary), and
+*   the linking of corpora and linguistic primary data with lexical information (dictionary linking), and
 *   distributional semantics (collocation vectors, word embeddings, sense embeddings, concept embeddings).

-The module tackles use cases in corpus-based lexicography, corpus linguistics and natural language processing, and operates in combination with the _lemon_ core module, referred to as _OntoLex_, as well as with other _lemon_ modules.
+The module tackles use cases in corpus-based lexicography, corpus linguistics and natural language processing, and operates in combination with the _OntoLex-Lemon_ core module (_Lemon_), as well as with other _lemon_ modules.

 </section>